Syn-chromatic/Syn-chromatic/FULL_README.md

 ## Custom Game Engine — [Repo](https://github.com/syn-chromatic/rust-g-engine)
-Initially intended as an exploration into game development and related concepts, this project quickly evolved into a passion-driven project of mine.
+Initially intended as an exploration into game development and related concepts, this quickly evolved into a passion-driven project of mine.

 ### 🎥 Camera Projection
 Grasping the concept of camera projection proved challenging at first.